dogweather/forkful/content/en/kotlin/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 lastmod: '2024-03-13T22:45:00.048385-06:00'
 model: gpt-4-1106-preview
 summary: Basic authentication slaps a username:password combo onto an HTTP request.
-  Devs use it for a quick-and-dirty way to prove who's asking for what on the web.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---